JoeyColeman/2014-Election-Files/Poll Boundary PDFs/Readme.md

 ===================================================

 The files in this directory were obtained from the City of Hamilton, and are public domain.

-Please note I'm going to soon obtain this data as GIS files, and will upload to another directory.
+The City will release this data in GIS formats during the week of September 9, 2014